-If you fly with a common consumer drone such as a DJI Phantom 4 Pro, the on-board GPS receiver creates geotags with accuracy between 5 and 10 metres, which is perfectly suitable for high-accuracy mapping provided that adequate ground control is also utilized to tie down your data.
+If you fly with a common consumer drone such as a DJI Phantom 4 Pro, the on-board GPS receiver creates geotags with accuracy between five and 10 meters, which is perfectly suitable for high-accuracy mapping provided that adequate ground control is also used to tie down your data.

-However; photos taken from certain drones expose geotags that are accurate down to 2cm (3/4 inch) through employment of an on-board Real Time Kinematic (RTK) or Post-Processed Kinematic (PPK) GPS module.
+However, photos taken from certain drones expose geotags that are accurate down to 2cm (0.75in) through employment of an on-board Real Time Kinematic (RTK) or Post-Processed Kinematic (PPK) GPS module.

 Specialized off-the-shelf drones such as the SenseFly eBee range, certain DJI setups and some custom-built drones sport this hardware.